-They’re typically sold in bunches, and it’s unlikely you’ll use all of them in one go, which raises the questions:
+They’re typically sold in bunches, and it’s unlikely you’ll use all of them in one go, which raises the question:

 Do radishes go bad?
 How long do they last?

 Here’s the lowdown.
 Like all vegetables, radishes begin to go bad as soon as they’re harvested, and they don’t tend to last very long.

 The most common form of radish is the red one, and these will last for two to three days if left at room temperature.
-When stored in the fridge, they can last for up to 2 weeks.
+When stored in the fridge, they can last for up to two weeks.

 Black radishes will last longer in the fridge – roughly 1-2 months.

 Of course, it helps to be aware of the best ways to store radishes to ensure they stay fresh for as long as possible.
 Here, we’ll go through how to tell if radishes have gone bad, as well as the best storage options for them.

 Signs Radishes Have Turned Bad

 One of the defining features of radishes is their firmness all around.
 Once they begin to go soft, that’s a clear sign of them going bad.

-Radishes have a high water content and if areas of a radish become soft, this means it has lost water and is going bad.
+Radishes have high water content, and if areas of a radish become soft, this means it has lost water and is going bad.